aalokaily/ERAMER/README.md

 ```python
 python ERAMER.py [fasta file]
 ```
-Where fasta file contain the peptides/precursor sequences in fasta format
+Where fasta file contain the peptides/precursor sequences in fasta format.
+For the validation process or in case epitope is known, please provide the epitope next to the precursor seperated by tab.
+This is need in order to compute the specificty as the average value of the specicifty in PWM of amino acids from position 0 to position L - Y - 1 in the precursor where position 0 is the amino acid at the N terminus of the precursor, L is the length of the precursor, and Y is the length of epitope next to the precursor.

 ----------------------------------Output formats--------------------------------